Mental health at Christmas: How to cope with anxiety and stress

 Step 1:

-Try not avoid thoughts or feelings about the person you have loved and lost.
+Try to not avoid thoughts or feelings about the person you have loved and lost.
 The more we try not to think about something, the more we will think about it.
 Distracting ourselves also won’t make the pain of the loss go away.

 Step 2: